jacomyma/mapping-controversies/_pages/tuto-2-1.md

 Check that you have followed the protocol. **You do not have to do the "ANNOTATE" part** in this tutorial and those that come after, except the last one.
 Keep in mind, however, that featuring the annotation in the protocol is a good practice.

+# Documents produced

+Keep somewhere, for sharing, the following document:
+* The (unannotated) network map (JPEG, PNG or PDF)

 # Next tutorial

 [<i class="fas fa-forward"></i>&nbsp;2.2.
 Write the protocol: scrape from one article with SeeAlsology *(30 min)*](../2.2/)